ITU-G3ict e-Accessibility Policy Toolkit for Persons with Disabilities

-» Browse the entire list of Publications and Reports.
+» Browse the entire list of Publications and Reports (G3ict published and external)

 Access the complete list of G3ict bloggers and read their articles on a wide ranging issues related to ICT accessibility and digital inclusion | Read Blogs on Digital Inclusion.

 Read blogs and interactive discussions from a number of experts on issues related to ICT accessibility in the areas of harmonization and standardization, education, government services, disability policy, mass marketing and communication, industry innovation, and employment | Expert Zone Section.

 Find detailed information on the 159 signatory States of the CRPD (as of May 2015) and lists of disability organizations, with contact information, for each of the signatory states, as well as basic ICT factors.